The Chromatica Ball: Europe

-Reviewing the show in Düsseldorf, Boris Pofalla from Welt compared it to a rock concert, because of the "hands in the air, flashing bracelets around the wrists, several guitarists with trapezoidal instruments on stage booms, twirling dancers and, very impressively, many flamethrowers."
-He finished stating that the first show was a "return of a performer who can rightly be called one of the greatest pop stars alive and perhaps the last."
-Similarly, David Cobbald of The Line of Best Fit thought that "Gaga proves herself as this generation's rockstar" with the show.
-In a five-star review for The Telegraph, Neil McCormick commented that the concert "clearly meant as much to the artist as the audience, adding real emotional impact to an absolutely slam-bang pop spectacular.
+Reviewing the Düsseldorf show, Boris Pofalla of Welt compared it to a rock concert, noting the "hands in the air, flashing bracelets around the wrists, several guitarists with trapezoidal instruments on stage booms, twirling dancers and, very impressively, many flamethrowers."
+He concluded that performance marked the "return of a performer who can rightly be called one of the greatest pop stars alive and perhaps the last."
+Similarly, David Cobbald of The Line of Best Fit wrote that "Gaga proves herself as this generation's rockstar".

+In a five-star review for The Telegraph, Neil McCormick described the concert as "clearly meant as much to the artist as the audience, adding real emotional impact to an absolutely slam-bang pop spectacular.
 It is fantastic to have such an immense talent back where she belongs."
-Lauren O'Neill from i also gave the tour a five star rating.
-She called Gaga "one of the best performers in the world to watch live", while praising the production, the dancing, and highlighting the acoustic section of the show, saying that "there are few vocalists who do better when it's just their voice and the keys".
-Writing for Rolling Stone, Hannah Ewens gave the show a five-star review, praising Gaga as "one of the greatest living musical performers" and pointed out the piano section as the highlight of the night.
+Lauren O'Neill from i also awarded five stars, calling Gaga "one of the best performers in the world to watch live", praising the production and dancing, and highlighting the acoustic section: "there are few vocalists who do better when it's just their voice and the keys".
+Writing for Rolling Stone, Hannah Ewens gave five stars, praising Gaga as "one of the greatest living musical performers" and pointing to the piano section as the highlight.